 How to create an HTML link on a web page

-To create a link on your web page or blog to another page requires an HTML a href tag be inserted into the body section of HTML source code.
-Below are two examples with additional information of the different types of links you can insert into a page.
+Creating a link on your web page or blog to another page requires an HTML a href tag to be inserted in the body section of HTML source code.
+Once the link is created, a visitor could click or tap the link to open another web page or file.
+Below are two examples with additional information on the different types of links you can insert into a page.

 Absolute HTML link example